Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-data-grid.markdown

 helm repo add gigaspaces https://resources.gigaspaces.com/helm-charts
 ```

-After adding the GigaSpaces Helm chart repo, you can install them (based on the product version) as follows:
+After adding the GigaSpaces Helm chart repo, you can install the required chart(s) by referencing the chart name and product package version.
+For example, to install the InsightEdge demo, use the following command:

 ```bash
 helm install gigaspaces/insightedge --version=14.0.0-rc1 --name helloworld